cs2727/UserVsMonster/README.md

 # UserVsMonster

 An interactive game I created using vanilla JS that highlights my JavaScript skills.
 You will be able to battle a monster for 3 rounds, whoever wins 2/3 will win the game.
 You are able to attack, super-attack the monster, heal yourself or reset the game.
 Audio is also added to improve immersion and the user experience.

+Here is the URL link for this web-app as it is hosted by Github IO - https://cs2727.github.io/UserVsMonster/